teruece/Data_Solutions_and_Consulting/Unified data foundation with Fabric solution accelerator/README.md

 <h2><img src="./docs/images/readme/solution-overview.png" width="48" />
 Solution overview
 </h2>
-We have built a flexible and configurable architecture with plug-and-play options, providing you with four architecture choices.
+I have built a flexible and configurable architecture with plug-and-play options, providing you with four architecture choices.
 You can deploy any of the following four architectures based on your organizational needs:

 1. **Core Medallion Architecture in Microsoft Fabric only**